cloud-simple/docker-ciscat/README.md

   * `MYSQL_DATABASE` - CCPD DB container MySQL DB name, also used by CCPD App container to connect to the mentioned DB
   * `MYSQL_ROOT_PASSWORD` - CCPD DB container MySQL server root user password
   * `CCPD_URL` - Server URL the CCPD App to be configured to listen to
-  * `CCPD_TOKEN` - this is not used for CCPD App container deployment now
+  * `CCPD_TOKEN` - :exclamation: this is not used for CCPD App container deployment now :exclamation:
      * Assessor App uses this CCPD TOKEN to authenticate to CCPD App when it posts assessment reports to CCPD App
-     * for now this token is created via CCPD App Web Interface and passed to `smb` container during deployment as variable
+     * Currently this token is created via CCPD App Web Interface and passed to `smb` container for Assessor App during deployment as a variable
-     * TODO: try to initialize CCPD TOKEN in CCPD DB via `entrypoint.sh` script
+       - [ ] TODO: try to initialize CCPD TOKEN in CCPD DB via `entrypoint.sh` script
   * `SMTP_HOST` - SMTP HOST parameter of CCPD App
   * `SMTP_PORT` - SMTP PORT parameter of CCPD App
   * `SMTP_USER` - SMTP USER parameter of CCPD App
   * `SMTP_PASS` - SMTP PASS parameter of CCPD App
-  * `DEFAULT_SENDER_EMAIL_ADDRESS` - default address for forgot password email messages
+  * `DEFAULT_SENDER_EMAIL_ADDRESS` - default address for `forgot password` email messages
-* Create the directory `/srv/docker/ccpd/downloads` with the following directory structure within it and add there the corresponding content
+* Create the directory `/srv/docker/ccpd/downloads` with the following directory structure within it and add there corresponding content
   * `./dashboard/` place here the distribution `zip` file with CCPD App, like: `./dashboard/CIS-CAT-Pro-Dashboard-v2.3.2-unix.zip`
 * The following is an exemplary content of possible directory structure - more details on how the container processes the directory structure are available in the section **Deployment details - ccpd** below